sak1sham/DataStream/README.md

 ### Setting things up

-Before starting creating our data pipelines, we need to set up some things.
+As a first step, we need to set up some things.
 1. Install version ```21.2.4``` of pip,
 2. Install the command line interface tools for Amazon web services (AWS)
 3. Install pip-tools for keeping track of python dependencies